 Outdoor enthusiasts who book Mid Wales short breaks will be impressed by the championship downhill mountain biking track at Caersws, and there are canoeing and kayaking opportunities on both the Wye and the Severn.
 For high-octane fun, rally driving experiences are available at Carno, and off-road motorcycling sessions can be booked near Llanidloes.

-There are quite a number of small museums in this part of Wales, each with their own unique charms.
-The Newtown Textile Museum offers an insight into the weaving industry that flourished in the town during the 1800s, whilst the WH Smith Museum, above the vintage-themed shop, charts the history of this High Street institution.
+There are quite a number of small museums in this part of Wales, each with its own unique charms.
+The Newtown Textile Museum offers an insight into the weaving industry that flourished in the town during the 1800s, whilst the W H Smith Museum, above the vintage-themed shop, charts the history of this High Street institution.

 Many of the towns make for great locations for Powys short breaks and days out exploring.
-Montgomery, Rhayader, Newtown, and Welshpool all have flourishing hearts, with excellent independent stores and boutiques to wander around, and some great restaurants and cafes to eat in.
-While staying in one of our superb Mid Wales holiday cottages, try the Corn Store in Welshpool or The Checkers in Montgomery for a great meal out, or pop into The Old Swan Tea Rooms in Rhayader for an amazing choice of cakes and pastries for an afternoon treat.
+Montgomery, Rhayader, Newtown, and Welshpool all have flourishing hearts, with excellent independent stores and boutiques to wander around, and some great restaurants and cafes to eat in, try the Corn Store in Welshpool or The Checkers in Montgomery for a great meal out, or pop into The Old Swan Tea Rooms in Rhayader for an amazing choice of cakes and pastries for an afternoon treat.

-Whether you visit Mid Wales on a short break or a walking holiday or simply to explore an area that is new to you, you’ll be surprised at how much there is to see and do here.
-Escape to the countryside for rest and relaxation or throw yourself headlong into an adventure-packed holiday in the great outdoors - whatever Powys accommodation you choose, Mid Wales will offer the warmest of welcomes.
+Whether you visit Mid Wales on a short break or simply to explore an area that is new to you, you’ll be surprised at how much there is to see and do here.
+Escape to the countryside for rest and relaxation or throw yourself headlong into an adventure-packed holiday in the great outdoors - whatever accommodation you choose, you will receive the warmest of welcomes.